Skip to content

 Requirements

-• Plugins should follow the correct plugin interface from our list.
+• Follow the correct plugin interface from our list

-• Plugins should be packaged and then exported as .jar files.
-We recommend using an IDE like eclipse.
+• Be packaged and then exported as .jar files.
+We recommend using an IDE like eclipse

-• Plugins must be correctly included in the local.properties configuration file.
-This will vary depending on your specific case.
+• Be correctly included in the local.properties configuration file.
+This will vary depending on your specific case

-• Plugins will need to implement and extend classes and methods in AMI's autocode.jar and out.jar files.
+• Implement and extend classes and methods in 3forge's autocode.jar and out.jar files

 Creating and Importing Plugins